 The build vs buy debate continues because as an industry we demand a false choice.

 Many information security technologists and operators are staunch proponents of designing systems, building tools, and implementing services (“building”).
 This is doubly true as it relates to security solutions.
 By definition, an effective security solution requires an understanding of both the target as well as the new system designed to defend that target.
 Building demands deconstructing the problem you’re trying to solve and a deep understanding of the problem’s environment.
 This includes everything from human factors to the technologies and business processes upon which the problem and solution rely.
-And when done well1, the solution will be both immediately effective and adaptable well into the future.
+And when done well (not to be confused with “well done,” a meat temperature to be summarily avoided), the solution will be both immediately effective and adaptable well into the future.

 From a security perspective, building complicates the adversary’s pre-intrusion planning by introducing systems against which they are unable to test unilaterally.
 Products can be procured and inserted into target ranges to ensure that a given payload or tactic won’t set off alarms.
 But a complete solution designed to protect a particular environment and used by a particular team is inherently unpredictable.
 This is no small advantage when facing a qualified adversary.